kareniel/jonathandupre.com/content/blog/a-short-guide-to-hipaa.md

 ---
-title: A short guide to HIPAA
+title: A primer on HIPAA for software startups
 date: 2022-03-04
 description:
 ---

 The Health Insurance Portability and Accountability Act was enacted in 1996 in the USA.
-It amends the Internal Revenue Code of 1986.
+It amends the Internal Revenue Code of 1986, and was last updated in 2013.

-Its goals are many:
+It has many goals:

 - Improve portability and continuity of health insurance coverage.
 - Improve access to long-term care services and coverage.